oetjensa/so-bgc-carbon/README.md

 # An improved model of particle attenuation reduces estimates of Southern Ocean carbon transfer efficiency
-Code for the analysis and figure production of the paper:
+(in prep)
-(submitted to \textit{communications earth & envrionment})
+Code for the analysis and figure production

-## 1: Data processing
+## Data processing

 **BGC-Argo floats**
 - Data download using the Matlab OneArgo toolbox (https://github.com/NOAA-PMEL/OneArgo-Mat)